lsst/rtn-033/README.rst

 Status
 ------
 Updated Sections 3 and 4.
-Section 2 on the techinical details is still TBD
+Section 2 on the techinical details is still TBD.

 Links